 “Such a strategist.”
 She said, as she took a big gulp of her mixed drink.
 She made a face.
 “This really isn’t good.”

 She stood up and walked to the open window.
 She let the breeze tangle her hair about her face.
-She took a deep breath into the late afternoon air.
+She took a deep breath into the early evening air.

 “It is New York quintessential for windows to not have screens in them.
 Maybe I should be an architect instead of an actress.”